 If you haven’t had your forehead scanned with an infrared thermometer before entering a building recently, it will likely happen soon enough.
-From offices and stores to restaurants and entertainment venues, temperature screening at the door is just one of the many ways businesses and governments are working to reduce the spread of COVID-19.
+From offices and stores to restaurants and entertainment venues, temperature screening at the door is just one of the many ways businesses and governments are evaluating individuals for potential COVID-19 infections.

 Who’s impacted by temperature screening?